 VyprVPN has the uncanny tendency of revving up lightning fast speeds when used on a Windows interface.
 The VPN service has apps for every platform and the software interface is remarkably simple for new users.
 Armed to the teeth, VyprVPN packs in DNS leak protection, a kill switch, stealth (chameleon) mode, and a lot more.

 Need more insight into VyprVPN?
-We have you covered with a detailed technical review of VyprVPN.
+We have you covered with a detailed technical VyprVPN review.

 Buffered VPN works particularly well for Windows computers.
 The Hungarian VPN provider has a very high subscription rate, majorly because of the location in which it is based.
 At the time of writing, Buffered VPN has servers in 45 countries.
 While the number is fewer than most other VPNs, the servers are placed in highly strategic locations.